Edward Livingston: Personal life

-Livingston died on May 23, 1836, 5 days before his 72nd birthday at Montgomery Place in Red Hook, New York, an estate left him by his sister, to which he had removed in 1831.
+Livingston died on May 23, 1836, five days before his 72nd birthday at Montgomery Place in Red Hook, New York, an estate left him by his sister, to which he had removed in 1831.

 Legacy and honors

 The town of Livingston, Guatemala, is named after Edward Livingston, in commemoration of the Livingston Code.

 Edward Livingston is the namesake of counties in Illinois, Michigan, and Missouri, and a parish in Louisiana with its seat of Livingston.
-Also named for him is a town in Tennessee, a town in Livingston, Alabama, a Sumter County, Alabama, and by extension, the town of Livingston, Texas, Lake Livingston in Texas, and the Livingston Dam.
+Also named for him is a town in Tennessee (and by extension, the town of Livingston, Texas, Lake Livingston in Texas, and the Livingston Dam), and the town of Livingston, Alabama in Sumter County, Alabama.

 Edward Livingston High School (formerly a middle school) in New Orleans was named for him.
 Fort Livingston, a 19th-century coastal fortification, was named after Edward Livingston, along with today's Fort Livingston State Commemorative Area in south Louisiana.

 Livingston was elected a member of the American Philosophical Society in 1825 and the American Antiquarian Society in 1833.